Who’s Doing Instructional Guitar Videos Right?

 From Andy Crowley of Andy Guitar fame.

 Ten songs?
 Two chords?
 I’d call that a good deal if I was just starting out.
-With a running time of over 16 minutes and over 10,000,000 views, maybe that’s the key this video’s popularity.
+This video has a running time of over 16 minutes and over 10,000,000 views.
+Maybe that’s the key this video’s popularity.

 I first came across Andy’s video a couple of years ago while doing some instructional research and was pleasantly surprised by a couple of things:

 His approach was nicely detailed plus he made things very easy to see by using a camera angle that provided a more realistic point of view.
 Like looking at your own fingering hand – nice!

 If you’re highly visual It doesn’t get much better than that.

 The video is about 3 years old with reasonably good production quality, certainly not pro shot.
 After poking around a bit, I found the quality of the newer material has a more professional feel.

 While he does use popular guitar standards in most of his other 450 plus videos, he falls short in the deep dive for concepts that make the music work.